Madrid in 1 Day: a guidebook for getting the most out of your visit

 Prado National Museum| ©Hellotickets

-Unfortunately, with only 24 hours it will be impossible for you to enter the other two museums of the so-called Paseo del Arte: the Reina Sofía and the Thyssen-Bornemisza.
+Unfortunately, with only 24 hours it will be impossible for you to enter the other two museums of the so-called Paseo del Arte: the Reina Sofia and the Thyssen-Bornemisza.
 The only positive thing is that this will give you a great excuse to return to the capital more calmly.

 Book tickets for the Prado Museum

-2. Take a look at the Plaza de Cibeles
+Discover the Plaza de Cibeles

 Cibeles Square| ©Brian Snelson